Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 You've had a lovely old lilac bush in your yard for years, but lately it seems to be blooming less or not at all.
 It looks healthy with no signs of disease or pests.
 So why won't it bloom?
-There are several reasons why lilacs stop blooming, and most of these issues are easily correctable.
+There are several reasons why lilacs stop blooming.
+Fortunately, most of these issues are easily correctable.

 First, take a look at where the lilac is growing.
 Is it getting enough sun?
 Lilacs need full sun to bloom.
 Full sun is defined as at least 6 hours of direct sunlight each day.
 Are there surrounding trees that have grown and filled out over the years so that now they are shading your shrub?
 Neither large trees nor large lilacs are easily moved.

 Make a clean cut on on the end of the branch that broke and dip it in rooting hormone.
 Then place that end into soil in a container.
 Keep your cutting moist, but not wet.
-If the soil is too soggy, the cutting with rot.
+If the soil is too soggy, the cutting will rot.
 Roots should begin to form within 3 to 6 weeks.
-Once roots have formed and the cutting is growing new foliage, you can transplant it into its new home.
+You will know that new roots have grown because the cutting will be producing new leaves.
+Plants that don't have roots cannot produce new leaves.
+Once roots have formed and the cutting is growing new foliage, you can transplant it into its new, sunnier home.

-Next, you should check the soil surrounding it.
+Next, you should check the soil surrounding your lilac.
 It might have too much nitrogen, especially if your lilac is growing near your lawn.
 Lawn fertilizers contain a lot of nitrogen.
 Nitrogen encourages the growth of foliage at the expense of flowers.
 That is why lawn fertilizers contain a lot of nitrogen.
 Fertilizers meant for use with flowering plants have less nitrogen.
 A soil test can tell you if there is too much nitrogen.
+Don't waste you money on a kit from the store.
+They are not accurate nor will they tell you what amendments to add to your soil.
 Call your local Extension office for a soil test kit and they will mail one to you.
 The kit will contain instructions for gathering a soil sample and a self-addressed envelope for you to use to mail your sample to the soil testing laboratory.

 Pruning can be a reason why a lilac doesn't bloom if it is done incorrectly.
 Lilacs are considered shrubs or small multi-stemmed trees.
 There are two types of shrubs, ones that bloom on "new wood" i.e. this year's growth and shrubs that bloom on "old wood" i.e. last year's growth.